nottrobin/maas-docs/en/manage-cli-advanced.md

 maas $PROFILE maas set-config name=default_storage_layout value=flat
 ```

-!!!
-Warning "Important":
+[note=caution title="Important"]
 The new default will only apply to newly-commissioned nodes.
+[/note]

 See [Storage][storage] for more details on MAAS storage features.